 The Certified Financial Planner Board of Standards, a non-profit organization located in the US is the institution responsible for handing out CFP certifications.

-The CFP is a popular license held by over 70,000 financial professionals in the US.
-Once you’ve passed the exam you will demonstrate that you are capable of handling task ranging from estate planning to cash flow and liability management.
+Over 70,000 financial professionals hold this popular license in the US.
+Once you’ve passed the CFP exam, you’ll demonstrate your capability of handling the tasks of a financial advisor.
+These tasks range from estate planning to cash flow and liability management.

 To qualify for the exam you must possess at least a bachelor’s degree from a school registered with the CFB Board.